-In floating installations, a perimeter joint with a minimum width of 1.5 % of the larger room dimension, and of at least 10 mm if they are multilayer products.
-The maximum standard thickness of baseboards is 17 mm, so that for unobstructed room dimensions equal or larger than 12 meters, the use of special baseboards shall be provided for, or expansion joints shall be carried out in the installation
+In floating installations, a perimeter joint with a minimum width of 1.5 ‰ of the larger room dimension, and of at least 10 mm if they are multilayer products and 12 mm and they are solid products.
+The maximum standard thickness of baseboards is 17 mm, so that for unobstructed room dimensions equal or larger than 12 meters, the use of special baseboards shall be provided for, or expansion joints shall be carried out in the installation.